Showing your committment to New Zealand for permanent residence

 • business ownership documents and valuation reports.

-Acceptable investments: investor visas
+Acceptable investments for investor and retirement visas

 4. You have a business in New Zealand